StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 Renate is a strong independent career focused woman who works for a U.S. multi-national in Sao Paulo and she loves to travel as much as possible.
 Her favourite program is Game of Thrones and her all time favourite film is Braveheart.
 For many years she has dreamed of travelling to Europe and in particular Ireland, ever since she realised that Braveheart was filmed here.
 Renate loves meeting new people and experiencing new cultures and is quite happy to travel by herself but she does prefer to join up with a local tour group once she arrives in her destination as she finds this is the best way to meet like-minded people.

  - ***Hans - Aged 52 - From Colonge***
-Hans is somewhat of your sterotypical German, he loves beer and is partial to a good Whiskey.
-When it comes to beer Hans doesn't talk about craft beer, he talks about real beer as Hans doesn't consider these mass produced lagers to be real beer.
+Hans is somewhat of your stereotypical German, he loves beer and is partial to a good Whiskey.
+When it comes to beer Hans doesn't talk about craft beer, he talks about real beer as Hans doesn't consider these mass-produced lagers to be real beer.
 Hans has been married for 31 years and has two grown-up children.
 While Hans and his wife go on holiday together every year they both like to get away separately every other year with a small group of their closest friends.
-Hans has been to Ireland a number of times before with his work and loves the atmophere and the laid-back nature of the Irish people he has met.
-When a friend of Hans mentions that he has never been to Ireland but he has read alot recently about the many new mrico-breweries and a resurgence in Irish Distilleries they decide that Ireland should be the destination for their next short break.
+Hans has been to Ireland a number of times before with his work and loves the atmosphere and the laid-back nature of the Irish people he has met.
+When a friend of Hans mentions that he has never been to Ireland but he has read a lot recently about the many new micro-breweries and a resurgence in Irish Distilleries they decide that Ireland should be the destination for their next short break.

  - ***Tom O'Donoghue: Owner of Irish Spirit Tours***

 Tom started his career in his early 20's working for a chauffeur company that serviced the corporate and high-end leisure market.
 For the 10 years that Tom worked for this company he was a chauffeur and qualified tour guide and he mainly drove 24 seater mini-coaches.
 In his late 20's Tom got married and started a family, by his early 30's Tom spotted an opportunity to go out on his own and he decided to buy his own 16 seater mini-bus and to start operating a series of day-trips from Dublin.
-Over the years the business has grown and Tom has continue to invest in the business by buying a second 16 seater mini-bus and in recent years he has replaced his original mini-bus with a brand new luxary 24 seater mini-coach.
+Over the years the business has grown and Tom has continue to invest in the business by buying a second 16 seater mini-bus and in recent years he has replaced his original mini-bus with a brand new luxury 24 seater mini-coach.

 Now in his early 50's and his children fully grown, Tom's son Patrick works with Tom on a full-time basis as a tour guide driving the 16 seater mini-bus while Tom leads the larger tour groups in the 24 seater mini-coach.
 Tom's wife Mary works part-time in a local supermarket but she also helps process the bookings for Tom's business.
 His daughter Grainne recently graduated from Trinity College with a degree in Marketing and is now working for a leading multi-national in Dublin's Silicon Docks.
 Grainne has been updating Tom's wordpress website and social media channels for the last 7 years but with her increasing work load in her own job this is becoming more of a challenge for Grainne to maintain.